vm1828/yt-assistant/docs/README.md

 ## Endpoints

-- `GET /accounts/me` – Get the authenticated user's account (Auth0 protected)
+- `GET /accounts/me` – Get the authenticated user's account
+- `GET /videos/` - Get videos of the authenticated user
+- `GET /videos/{video_id}` - Get a video of the authenticated user

+\*All endpoints are Auth0 protected

 # DB Schema